 This grilled potato salad is what dreams are made of.
-Don’t get me wrong, I support mayonnaise-based potato salads too — there’s a time and a place for everything — but I am loving this healthy, light version and want to eat it daily.
+Don’t get me wrong, I also support mayonnaise-based potato salads (though I strongly prefer French potato salads made with vinegar) — there’s a time and a place for everything — but I am loving this lightened up version and want to eat it daily.

 What’s in grilled potato salad?